kanishka-linux/vinanti/README.md

 There are two ways to achieve it in this library.

-1. **Using concurrent.futures:** This is default mode and doesn't require any dependency.
+1. **Using concurrent.futures in combination with async/await:** This is default mode and doesn't require any dependency.
 Concurrency can be achieved using both threads or processes.
 It uses python's default urllib.request module for fetching web resources.
-It can be called pseudo async, mostly good for small number of async requests.
+It can be called as **pseudo async**, mostly good for small number of async requests.

 2. **Using aiohttp:** Using aiohttp as backend, **real async** can be achieved.
 Users need to install aiohttp using command: